PCB Visual Inspection

 Alignment and Placement of Stencil: In surface-mount technology (SMT) assembly, the alignment and placement of the solder paste stencil are checked to ensure proper solder paste deposition on the PCB pads before component placement.

 AOI (Automated Optical Inspection): In modern PCB assembly, automated optical inspection (AOI) machines are commonly used for more precise and efficient visual inspection.
-AOI uses cameras and algorithms to automatically detect defects and anomalies in the PCB, including missing components, skewed components, and oldering issues.
+AOI uses cameras and algorithms to automatically detect defects and anomalies in the PCB, including missing components, skewed components, and soldering issues.

 Quality Control Checks: Visual inspection is part of the overall quality control process, which may include various other inspections, such as electrical testing, in-circuit testing, and functional testing, depending on the complexity and requirements of the PCB.